Not Your Average Lentil Soup

 Cook the Lentils- Stage 1

 - Rinse and clean the lentils and drain them into a colander.
-Place the lentils in a medium pot and fill with the water.
+Place the lentils in a medium pot and fill it with water.
 (The water should be about 1 inch above the level of the lentils) Add the ginger root or puree, green chili, and salt to the pot.
 Place the lentils over medium to high heat and bring to a boil.
 Reduce the heat to a simmer and cook for 15 minutes or until tender.
 Reserve

 Make the Soup Base- Stage 2